A review of mechanistic and data-driven models of terrorism and radicalization: Radicalization and age structure

-In the next section we review models where an underlying structure, such as a network or a lattice, is included.
-We conclude this section by noting that the work illustrated above, as well as most sociological theories, assume a linear pathway to radicalization and that the adoption of extreme beliefs is a necessary condition for the execution of violent acts.
-Profiles of actual terrorists show that this is not always the case \cite{NEU13, BOR12}, and that some individuals holding very radical views have opted to pursue peaceful avenues to manifest their discontent.
-Furthermore, social movement theory suggests that terrorism is but a small part of a much wider array of potential actions arising from protest movements and countercultures \cite{MAC01,WIK03}.
-It is thus likely that the radicalization pathway schematically represented in Fig.\,\ref{pyramid} can branch out towards multiple end points, of which only a subset include violence.
+We conclude by noting that most sociological theories model radicalization as a linear process, and assume that the adoption of extreme beliefs is a necessary condition for the execution of violent acts.
+Profiles of actual terrorists show that this is not always the case \cite{NEU13, BOR12}, and that individuals who hold radical views may opt to peacefully manifest their discontent.
+Furthermore, social movement theory suggests that terrorism is a small part of a much wider array of potential actions arising from protest or counterculture movements \cite{MAC01,WIK03}.
+The radicalization pathway in Fig.\,\ref{pyramid} can thus branch out towards multiple end points, of which only a subset includes violence.